svdevops07/mygit1/README.md

-Hello, i am learning Git
+Hello, Hexlet!
+How are you?